kneron/document_center/docs/toolchain/python_app/app_flow_manual.md

 	* common: shared classes
 	* dongle: library to perform Dongle inference
   * dynasty: library to perform Dynasty inference
-	* internal: various functions used internally, does not affect external usage
+  * internal: various functions used internally, does not affect external usage and can be ignored
-	* nef: library to perform standalone inference with NEF/ONNX/BIE models, unused with E2E flow
+  * nef: library to perform standalone inference with NEF models, can be ignored
   * prepostprocess: Kneron PPP library
   * utils: various utility functions
   * code for controlling the simulator flow
-  * various binaries and libraries for CSIM
+  * various binaries and libraries to run CSIM inference

 <div align="center">
 <img src="../../imgs/python_app/app_structure.png">